 I paused at Sandy Crossing quite early one morning last week for this photo.
 The dew was still on the grass and the birds were moving around the mangroves – Brown Honeyeaters making far more noise than their size seems to warrant, as they so often do; a Rainbow Bee-eater perching watchfully on the power line; and a little gathering of Woodswallows not far away.

 I stopped off at one of my inner-city parks three weeks ago and saw the biggest spider colony I’ve seen for quite some time.
 I was more than slightly boggled by it.
 Skeins and swathes of web stretched from one mangrove tree to the next along at least 20 metres of creek bank, overhanging the water and within about 1.5 m of water level.
-(It’s the bank on the far side of Ross Creek from these cormorants.)
+Continue reading “Spider explosion”

 I stopped at Sandy Crossing, where Queens Road crosses Ross Creek, on Friday afternoon and saw this Australasian Darter (Anhinga novaehollandiae) drying her wings at the water’s edge, shrugging them out like washing on a line as they do.

 After a few minutes she flew up onto a lowish branch of a nearby gum tree.

 I couldn’t help taking a series of photos.
 They are best viewed in the lightbox – click on any one of them for a larger image, as usual, and scroll through.

 The species was formerly known as the Australian Darter, Anhinga melanogaster, but, as Birds in Backyards notes, what used to be one species is now three and A. melanogaster is now only the Asian branch of the family.

 The Dainty Swallowtail, Papilio anactus, is one of the smallest members of the swallowtail family but still a large and attractive butterfly.